The Madman's Tale: Plot

-Reception
+Reception & awards

 Washington Post reviewer Patrick Anderson wrote that the novel could be "sometimes over the top" however was "a tour de force, superior storytelling designed to scare your pants off and likely to succeed".

+In 2004, the novel won the Hammett Prize, an award given by the Association of Crime Writers since 1987 to annually distinguish the best crime novel written.

+In 2005, it was nominated for Best Novel for the Anthony Award, a literary award for mystery writers that has been given since 1986.

 Film adaptation

 The motion picture adaptation of The Madman's Tale was to be filmed between October 26, 2007 and January 8, 2008 at Fairfield Hills Hospital in Newtown, Connecticut.
-Due to lead actor Jonathan Rhys Meyers personal issues, production was stopped before filming began.
+Nonetheless, due to personal issues of the lead actor Jonathan Rhys Meyers, production was stopped before filming began.